OWASP/pysap/docs/examples/message_server.rst

 a SAP Netweaver Application Server and impersonates an application server registering as a Dialog instance server.

+The reported server identity can be selected with ``--release``, ``--patch-number``, ``--logon-port``, and ``--logon-misc``.
+These values should match the behavior being emulated.
+The script reports one-way registration operations as requests and waits for server messages until ``--timeout`` is reached, then logs out and closes the connection.

 ``ms_listener`` and ``ms_messager``
 -----------------------------------